 In the final year, fellows spend the majority of their time on academic experiences tailored to their interests.
 Clinical time on hospital medicine resident teams is approximately 25% each year and the remainder of clinical / academic time varies by year.
 Fellows have four weeks of vacation yearly.

-A multitude of non-clinical professional development curriculum options are available: fellows participate in an institutional fellowship curriculum, dedicated divisional activities geared to fellows and junior faculty, and attend 1-2 national conferences yearly.
+A multitude of non-clinical professional development curriculum options are available: fellows participate in an institutional fellowship curriculum, engage in dedicated divisional activities geared to fellows and junior faculty, and typically attend two national conferences yearly.